Your life is collapsing into chaos, your entire world caving in on top of you.

-The incessant worrying keeping you up nights?
+The incessant worrying keeping you up at night?
 Or the constant crying?
 Neither one helps you cope with the chaos of life right now.

 You thought this year would be different.
 Yet here you are: scared, stressed, and confused all at the same time.

 Admit it.
 Your life is a complete disaster.
 Again.

 You’ve hit rock bottom.
 Overwhelmed, you’re uncertain you can bounce back.